lwindolf/lzone-cheat-sheets/cheat-sheet/Containers/kubernetes.md

 ## Downward API

-Using the [https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/](downward API) you can expose pod resource infos to the pod itself via environment variables ...
+Using the (https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/)[downward API] you can expose pod resource infos to the pod itself via environment variables ...

     spec:
       containers: